The compression body graph has infinite diameter: Train tracks

-We first show how to choose an initial bicorn $(a_1, b_1)$.
-By Euler characteristic, there must be at least one complementary region of $a \cup b$ which is not a rectangle.
+\begin{proof}[Proof (of Proposition \ref{prop:discs}).]
+Let $a = \partial D$ and $b = \partial E$.
+We first show how to choose an initial non-degenerate bicorn $(a_1, b_1)$.
+By an Euler characteristic argument, there must be at least one complementary region of $a \cup b$ which is not a rectangle.

 Let $\alpha$ be a component of $a \setminus b$ which lies in the boundary of one of the non-rectangular regions of the complement of $a \cup b$.
-Let $b_1 \subset b$ be a choice of returning arc determined by an outermost disc in $E$, and let $a_1$ be the subinterval of $a$ with the same endpoints as $b_1$, which is disjoint from $\alpha$.
-The bicorn $c_1$ determined by $(a_1, b_1)$ bounds a disc corresponding to disc surgery of $D$ along the outermost disc of $E$ containing $b_1$ in its boundary, and we shall denote this disc by $D_1$.
+Let $b_1 \subset b$ be a choice of returning arc determined by an outermost disc $E_1$ in $E$, and let $a_1$ be the subinterval of $a$: \begin{itemize} \item with the same endpoints as $b_1$, \item which is disjoint from $\alpha$. \end{itemize} The bicorn $c_1$ determined by $(a_1, b_1)$ bounds a disc corresponding to disc surgery of $D$ along $E_1$, and we shall denote this disc by $F_1$.
+This disc $F_1$ is essential by Proposition \ref{prop:bicorn essential}.

-Now suppose we have constructed the $i$-th bicorn $(a_i, b_i)$.
-Let $c_i$ be a bicorn determined by a pair of arcs $(a_i, b_i)$, which bounds a disc $D_i$.
-The curves $b = \partial E$ and the bicorn $c_i = \partial D_i$ need not be in minimal position, nevertheless there is at least one outermost disc of $E$ with respect to $D_i$, forming a returning subarc of $b$ for $c_i$, and we shall choose this subarc to be $b_{i+1}$.
-The subarc $b_{i+1}$ need not be disjoint from $a \setminus a_i$.
-Choose $a_{i+1}$ to be the subarc of $a_i$ with the same endpoints as $b_{i+1}$.
-The new bicorn bounds a disc $c_{i+1}$, as required, as both of the new surgery curves obtained from a disc surgery bound discs, by Proposition \ref{prop:essential}. \end{proof}